hash function selection for cybergraph particles

 2. Problem Statement

-CORE’s cybergraph needs a single canonical hash function to serve as the identity primitive for particles (content-addressed nodes).
-This hash must simultaneously satisfy requirements from five distinct domains:
+nox's cybergraph needs a single canonical hash function to serve as the identity primitive for particles (content-addressed nodes).
+This hash must simultaneously satisfy requirements from seven distinct domains:

 • Content addressing — deterministic, collision-resistant identity for all graph content